-Accidents were common events in 1843.
-Besides carriage accidents, drownings, and frequent fires, people experienced other types of Victorian accidents that ranged from property damage to death.
+Around the same year that Madame Tussaud established her “Chamber of Horrors,” it was common to be a victim of any number of Victorian accidents.
+For instance, in 1843, besides carriage accidents, drownings, and frequent fires, people experienced other types of accidents that ranged from property damage to death.
 Among the unfortunate accidents that occurred in 1843 are the following: First, a story about a snake; second, a thunder and lightning storm; third, the unfortunate collapse of an embankment; fourth, a railway accident; and, fifth, the sad tale of two inquisitive children and a distillery.

 In 1843, although thunderstorms were common, one storm, accompanied by lightning, caused enough damage, it was publicized in local newspapers.
 One Monday in May, about three o’clock in the afternoon, the inhabitants of Raphoe, Ireland, witnessed peals of thunder accompanied by the most “vivid lightning.”
 Although several people were reputedly thrown to the ground during the storm, luckily the damage was contained to buildings.
 Among the most damaged buildings was the local Cathedral: The steeple suffered severe damage, a huge crack was discovered in the Cathedral’s massive six-foot thick wall, and all the windows on the north-east side of the building were broken out.

-One unlucky accident involved the Newcastle and North Shields Railway Company as they were building a new road through a hill located near the Ferry-boat landing to the railway terminus.
-As workmen were busily going about their duties, part of the embankment suddenly collapsed because of frost.
-A number of workers were trapped and “embedded in the fallen mass.”
+There several Victorian accidents related to the railroad.
+One accident involved the Newcastle and North Shields Railway Company as they were building a new road through a hill located near the Ferry-boat landing to the railway terminus.
+As workmen were busily going about their duties, part of the embankment collapsed suddenly apparently due to frost.
+Several workers were trapped and “embedded in the fallen mass.”
 Some of the workers were severely injured, but three workers could not be extricated fast enough, and by the time searchers found them, they were dead.

 Another troubling accident also involved the railroad, but this time it was related to the North Midland Railway.
 The train consisted of three carriages, and on board the train was the conductor, a man named Jenkins, and a traveler named Harvey.
 The train left Leeds at 5:30pm and had almost reached Barnsley station when it was hit by a luggage train.
 The passenger carriages were smashed to pieces, and Harvey, who was the only passenger, was decapitated.
-An inquest was held and it was deduced Jenkins had been negligent, although the jury also found the directors of Midway Railway did not have sufficient men at Barnsley station, which may have prevented the accident.
+An inquest was held, and it was deduced Jenkins had been negligent, although the jury also found the directors of Midway Railway had an insufficient number of workers at Barnsley station, which may have prevented the accident.
 In the end, Jenkins received a verdict of manslaughter and was committed to York-castle for trial.

 One other unfortunate accident also proved fatal.
 In this case it involved two young children — a 12-year-old girl and her 18-month old brother.
-The children were unsupervised and strayed into the Hillsborough Distillery and while there went to investigate a large vat that contained a boiling wash.
-Unfortunately, the 12-year-old somehow lost her balance and when she fell she pulled her brother with her, so that both children ended up in the boiling wash.
+The children, said to belong to Campbell Adair, were unsupervised and strayed into the Hillsborough Distillery and while there went to investigate a large vat that contained a boiling wash.
+Unfortunately, the 12-year-old somehow lost her balance and when she fell, she pulled her brother with her, so that both children ended up in the boiling wash.
 Although they were immediately removed by a worker, both children died.
 The newspaper that reported the incident also noted, “This should be an awful warning to parents residing in the neighbourhood of large manufactories, not to allow their children to stray about such places.”